tamoghna21/DeepRL-Project-Navigation/README.md

 ### Introduction

+This project is part of the Udacity Deep Learning nanodegree program.

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+The goal is to create and train and Agent to navigate (and collect bananas!) in a large, square world.

 ![Trained Agent][image1]